 Well, weekends are days to ‘kujiachilia‘ , have fun and enjoy everything while it lasts.
 This weekend, we decided to list for you some of the best places to go hiking so as to bond more with family, friends and even workmates and make good memories out of the hikes

 Below are some of the best places to go hiking this weekend in Kenya.

-The serene and lush green fields at ngong are just inviting.
-Just a few kilometres from the CBD, Ngong is the best getaway place for hikes because of its tranquillity, picturesque environment and the uneven terrain favourable for hiking.
+The serene and lush green fields at Ngong are just inviting.
+Just a few kilometers from the CBD, Ngong is the best getaway place for hikes because of its tranquillity, picturesque environment and the uneven terrain favorable for hiking.

 3. Nairobi Safari Walk

 The signature winding boardwalk gives hikers an exclusive view of the wildlife in Nairobi National Park.
 This place is a best getaway hike destination to walk for like 2-3 hours, bond and catch up on things you missed during the week with family and friends.

 Karura forest is a natural hiking destination that has a variety of indigenous tree species and hundreds of birdlife.

 The caves make a good spot to catch up and bond and the forest has hiking paths where users can ride bikes or just walk.

 I went to Menengai Crater back in 2009 with my big brother, then in primary, and that was the best hike I ever had.
 I mean the scenery is breathtaking, the terrain is splendid and the environment is inviting for a perfect hike.

 Menengai is a must go for people who want to go for a hike this weekend.